Your Content Promotion Guide to Grow Traffic

 You see, well-written articles include third-party research, quotes from entrepreneurs, stats from trusted sources, and other facts that help your article be credible and support claims.

-Just think for a second, who’s not going to appreciate free promotion?
-No one.
-And who’d like to be promoted in exchange for something?
-That’s right, everyone.
+Just think for a second, who’s going to appreciate free promotion?

-Keep it simple and focused on the fact that you’re doing free promotion to them.
-And perhaps, they may even be interested in reposting your article (or post) and promoting your content.
+And perhaps, they may even be interested in reposting your article (or blog post) and promoting your content as well.

 That way, their writers may keep your business at the top of their minds when they’re creating new content too.

-And here’s the template we use at AutoGrow for reaching out to people we mention in our articles for your reference.
+For instance, here’s the template we use at AutoGrow for reaching out to people we mention in our articles…

 What an easy tip to follow!

-When you generate content for your blog, besides adding external links, include links to older posts from your blog.
+When you create content for your blog, besides adding external links, include links to older posts from your blog.

 So you might want to consider including links to other articles from your blog to promote your content.